YanB25/Universal-Print/README.md

 # Universal Presentation: A Header-only C++ Library to Print STL containers and more

-This library, UV (Universal Presentation), helps you to `std::cout` most C++ STL containers in addition to the primitive types, as long as the underlying object `T` is *cout-able*.
+This library, UV (Universal Presentation), helps you to `std::cout` most C++ STL containers in addition to the primitive types, as long as you make the underlying object `T` *cout-able*.

 ## Usage

 ### Primitive Types

-UV can prints primitive types with customized control.
+UV can prints containers of primitive types with customized control.

 ``` c++
 std::vector<int> vec{1, 2, 3, 4, 5};